harness/developer-hub/docs/frequently-asked-questions/harness-faqs/harness-delegate-faqs.md

 You are not limited to using a delegate of the same type as your deployment platform, although that is more complicated to set up initially.

-For delegates types, got to [Delegate image types](/docs/platform/delegates/delegate-concepts/delegate-image-types).
+For delegates types, go to [Delegate image types](/docs/platform/delegates/delegate-concepts/delegate-image-types).

 #### Where do I install the Harness Delegate?